Adrian-LL/docker-wip/jupyter-stacks.md

 * It then starts an *ephemeral* container running a Jupyter Notebook server and exposes the server on host port 10000.
 * The command mounts the current working directory on the host as `/home/jovyan/work` in the container.
 * The server logs appear in the terminal.
-* Visiting http://<hostname>:10000/?token=<token> in a browser loads JupyterLab, where hostname is the name of the computer running docker and token is the secret token printed in the console.
+* Visiting http://x.y.w.z:10000/?token=<token> in a browser loads JupyterLab, where x.y.w.z is the IP address the running docker-machine and token is the secret token printed in the console.
 Docker destroys the container after notebook server exit, but any files written to `~/work` in the container remain intact on the host.:

 ```ps
 docker run --rm -p 10000:8888 -e JUPYTER_ENABLE_LAB=yes -v "$PWD":/home/jovyan/work jupyter/datascience-notebook